Jonathan Edvardsson

 Jonathan Edvardsson (born 7 April 1997) is a Swedish handball player.
-He was part of the Swedish national team competing in the 2021 World Men's Handball Championship in Egypt.
+He was part of the Swedish national team that won silver medals at the 2021 World Men's Handball Championship in Egypt.
+A year later at the 2022 European Championship he won gold medals with Sweden.

 With IK Sävehof he has become Swedish champion twice, 2019 and 2021.
 In the season of 2020/21 he was voted into the All-Star Team in the Swedish league Handbollsligan, and was also chosen as the MVP of the league.
 He was also given the award "Årets komet", which is handed to a Swedish player who has had their definite breakthrough during the year, and proved to be an important player both in their team and their league.